qdingqim/Pac-mo/docs/status.md

 ## Approach:
+The Pac-mo is realized by multi-agent.
+One for the monster which implements the Dijkstra algorithm to chase the player, one for the player to perform reinforcement learning based on the Q_table to get the best reward which means maximum gold without dying, and the other one is for the watcher which is placed above the map.

+__- Multi-Agent:__
+<br> The multi-agent is implemented by using MalmoPython.ClientPool.
+Also different Xml part is coded for different agent since the placement and game mode is different.
+The reason why we use Multi agents is that in this case the behavior of the monster is easier to control.
+Also the perspective of a watcher is given.

 __- Dijkstra's Algorithm:__
 <br>We are using Dijkstra's shortest path algorithm to calculate the monster's movement.
 For each step of movement, the algorithm calculates its next location from current cell in its shortest path; the algorithm __moster_action__ returns its turn ratio relative to the monster's current degree (turn).
 Hence, the monster is always chasing to the player with a half of speed of the player.